 TRADOC Pamphlet 525-3-1; The U.S. Army Operating Concept: Win in a Complex World 2020-2040, 31 October 2014

 Unity and Central Equatoria states, South Sudan.
-(Courtesy of Google Maps)
+(Graphic courtesy of Google Maps)

 Shortly after arriving in Juba, I was pretty much on my own with one important exception.
 Barry Norman, a foreign service officer with the U.S. State Department, had arrived one full day ahead of me and was going to serve as both my political advisor and deputy for the duration of the mission.
 I was glad to have him here early to help me think through this complex problem.
 Barry was a British born, Cambridge-educated, slim man in his early forties.
 This was to be his fourth deployment with U.S. ground forces.
 He was a dual citizen who had immigrated to the United States after graduating from college.
 He had done some fieldwork and then went on to a think tank in London.
 Once in the states, he joined the State Department and had done stints in Baghdad and Kabul working with the U.S. and coalition forces there throughout the 2020s–30s.
 His experience caused him to approach military officers with caution and what I would call a healthy skepticism that couldn’t be taught in a classroom.